NordicBlue5345/Cit93class-cg/035-chatgpt/README.md

 5. Is there a easier form of JavaScript?
 - Yes, I did ask this and I was not disappointed.
 I discovered that Python is more beginner friendly than JavaScript and that there are also some visual tools you can use to learn code that is beginner friendly also.

+- So of course right off the bat this video is interesting.
+The wy the world is going we are headed into a very tech heavy age.
+This will include, im sure, faster computers, AI, and other things.
+AI for me is still kinda of scary.
+I has its uses and if done right will help a lot of people.
+But if done wrong and it does end up taking over too many jobs, then thats going to hurt us as a society.
+Right now we already suffer from high unemployment and inflation, it would only make things worse if the AI programs caused people to lose jobs.
+But I do have high hope the AI will be done properly and developed enough to the point it can work along side us and not against us.